How Do I Apply?

 How Should I Prepare My Application?
 What If I Have Questions?

 Check the grant's application deadline to ensure it fits your project timelines.
-Then, complete the Application Form and provide all the required information and materials listed under Application Requirements in the grant's Guidelines.
+Then, complete the steps to obtain a GATE username and password.
+Visit the Grant Help and Resources page and select the grant you are applying for to see guidelines and a User Guide for submitting an application in GATE.
 All written information submitted with your application must be accurate and legible.
 It should also be concise and specific.
-Use the enclosed checklist to ensure your application is complete.
 Give yourself plenty of time.
 If you need help, contact our Arts Branch staff for further assistance.

 How Are Grants Assessed?